 - Technology transfer services (copyright, trademark, patent and intellectual properties protection)

 - Connections to contracting and supply chain opportunities, both public and private

 - Workforce training to meet specific industry demands

 A 2016 feasibility study commissioned by the Huntington Area Development Council confirmed that the Tri-State region is well positioned to support and expand the region’s aerospace industry.
-The study cited assets such as Huntington Tri-State Airport, the 95-acre Tri-State Aeroplex industrial and business development site near the airport, RCBI, Marshall University and supportive leadership in a variety of public and private organizations and the existence of established aerospace manufacturers.
+The study cited assets such as Huntington Tri-State Airport, the 95-acre Tri-State Aeroplex industrial and business development site near the airport, RCBI, Marshall University, supportive leadership in a variety of public and private organizations and the existence of established aerospace manufacturers.

 RCBI was awarded a Regional Innovation Strategies grant by the U.S. Economic Development Administration to establish the new aerospace center.